 There you have six healthy and delicious spinach smoothies to give a try!
 These are all packed with nutritional goodness that will get your day started off on the right foot.
 Be sure to let us know in the comments what you think when you try one.

 This invigorating green smoothie featuring spinach and avocado, with a touch of parsley and watercress, is adapted from The Smoothies Bible* by Pat Crocker.

 This spinach smoothie is great for winter months because of the pear variety and it’s not freezing cold!

-This refreshing smoothie of spinach, apple, and cucumber is among my favorites, as I like smoothies that are more juicy and not too thick. more→
+This refreshing smoothie of spinach, apple, and cucumber is one of the best spinach smoothies, because it’s more juicy and not too thick.